 Falls are more costly, more serious, and more debilitating for seniors than any other population.
 Why?
 Well, falls for seniors are more likely to result in broken bones, which require hospitalization and rehabilitation.
 The aging human body loses bone mass and muscle tone, and so when seniors fall, they are more likely to break a hip, leg, or arm bone.

 The healing process also slows down as a person ages.
 Recovery can be challenging at best, impossible at worst.

 Given that most falls will result in a fracture and most fractures involve the hip, most fall victims spend up to two weeks hospitalized and many spend the rest of their lives either in a rehabilitation facility or completely dependent on the care of others.
 Frankly, after a serious hip fracture, many seniors can never again get out of bed by themselves again.

 Fortunately, some, although not all, falls can be prevented with some common-sense actions:

-Whether your senior is living at home, in an assisted living facility, or in a managed care ward, preventing falls is far easier and more cost effective than dealing with the physical, financial, and psychological repercussions of recovering from one.
-If your senior has taken a fall, however, there may be cause for you to talk to legal counsel.
-Reach out to a elder neglect attorney at Siegel Law at 562-645-4145 who can advise and counsel you on what to do next.
-Siegel Law serves clients from Tustin, Irvine, Santa Ana, Huntington Beach, Long Beach and all nearby areas in Southern California.
+Whether your senior is living at home, in an assisted living facility, or in a managed care ward, preventing falls is far easier and more cost-effective than dealing with the physical, financial, and psychological repercussions of recovering from one.
+If your senior has taken a fall, however, there may be cause for you to talk to an Orange County elderly fall injury attorney.